Veldon02/QuizAPI/README.md

 QuizAPI uses JSON Web Tokens (JWT) for authentication.
 To access the protected endpoints, you will need to include a valid JWT in the Authorization header of your HTTP requests.

-To obtain a JWT, send a POST request to /auth/login with a JSON payload containing your username and password.
-The server will respond with a JWT if the credentials are valid.